-Please submit this form or bring it directly to the Department Chair.
+Please submit this form on Tevera.
 Please be sure it is received by the deadline but after your last day in the field.
 FAILURE TO RETURN THIS FORM BY THE DUE DATE WILL CONSTITUTE AN "INCOMPLETE" GRADE FOR THE INTERNSHIP.